top of page

 • Generalised hypermobility spectrum disorder (G-HSD) (5 or more joints)

-It’s really important to note that this spectrum does not infer any greater severity at one end of the spectrum compared to the other.
-A person with HSD can have severe problems whilst a person with EDS can have minor problems.
+It’s really important to note that this symptomatic spectrum does not infer any greater severity at one end of the spectrum compared to the other.
+A person with symptomatic HSD can have severe problems whilst a person with EDS can have minor problems.
 It simply is a spectrum of similar but distinguishable disorders based on diagnoseable traits.

 And now this is where things can get a tad confusing…